carlosgmartin/cipher/README.md

 # Cipher
-A command line tool for cryptography, written in Haskell
+A command line tool for cryptography, written in Haskell.

 Compile the program:
 ```